ANALYSIS-Powell's 'higher for longer' mantra fans investor caution over economy

 But while risks remained that long-term bond yields could move higher, he was looking to extend the duration of his portfolio.
 "We are technically neutral today, but becoming increasingly bullish on long-term Treasuries."

-(Reporting by Davide Barbuscia and David Randall; Editing by Ira Iosebashvili and Andrea Ricci)
+(Reporting by Davide Barbuscia and David Randall; Additional reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili and Andrea Ricci)

 ((Davide.Barbuscia@thomsonreuters.com; +1 917 285 3067; Reuters Messaging: davide.barbuscia.reuters.com@reuters.net))